Terminally Ill Adults (End of Life) Bill resources

 A number of bodies representing key professionals or organisations who will be directly involved in the implementation of any legislation have set out their views in relation either to the Bill specifically, or assisted dying / assisted suicide more broadly.
 I will seek to keep this current – if I have missed anything, or missed off a body, please do email me at alex.ruckkeene@39essex.com.

-The view of the Royal College of Physicians can be found here.
+The view of the Royal College of Physicians can be found here (updated on 9 May 2025).

-The view of the Royal College of Psychiatrists can be found here.
+The view of the Royal College of Pathologists can be found here.

 The judiciary will have a key role under the Bill, but there is as yet no public statement from (for instance) the Lady Chief Justice.

-The Chief Medical Officers will have an important role; they have not yet made a public statement about their role, but have provided this advice (alongside NHSE) for doctors in relation to debates around the Bill.
+The Chief Medical Officers will have an important role; they have provided this advice (alongside NHSE) for doctors in relation to debates around the Bill.
+Professor Sir Chris Whitty gave oral evidence to the Bill Committee to be found here.

 Coroners will have a (limited) role, but the Chief Coroner for England & Wales has not yet made a public statement.

-Whilst nurses are not mentioned in the Bill, the views of the Royal College of Nursing can be found here.
+Whilst nurses are not mentioned in the Bill, the views of the Royal College of Nursing can be found here; Professor Nicola Ranger gave oral evidence on behalf of the College, to be found here (along with the evidence of Duncan Burton, Chief Nursing Officer for England, NHS England).

-Whilst social workers are not included in the Bill, the view of the British Association of Social Workers can be found here, and the Association of Palliative Care Social Workers here.
+Whilst social workers are not included in the Bill, the view of the British Association of Social Workers can be found here (and their written evidence to the Bill Committee here), and the Association of Palliative Care Social Workers here; Glyn Berry gave oral evidence to the Committee on behalf of the Association, to be found here.
+The Association also published a response to the impact assessment published by the DHSC.

 Human rights considerations